ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 1:35:01 _Nao:_
 So I was reading this Ozawa paper that describes the instrument, and I'm getting better understanding what it means.
-But what he says is that every observable a of a system S is identified with the observable a tensor with the instrument I over system S plus S prime.
+But what he says is that every observable a of a system S is identified with the observable A tensor with the instrument I over system S plus S prime.
 So S here is the original system, and S prime is the one that with any system external to S.
 And what Hayato was meaning is that this S prime is probe system, which is a part of the environment.
 Right?